-Mr. Hickes: Thank you, Mr. Speaker and I appreciate the partial response.
+Mr. Hickes: Thank you, Mr. Speaker.
+I appreciate the partial response.
 Mr. Speaker, again just with the topic of substantially completed just for the people that are viewing that don't understand what that term is.
 That means the project has been completed to a point the keys are handed over the owner of the facility which is the Government of Nunavut.

-Mr. Speaker, Mr. Speaker this project was funding was announced in July of 2015.
-Over 7 years ago.
-Mr. Speaker, the Minister was questioned by myself and another one of my colleagues here on June 3 and 7 respectively.
-At that time, the Minister and I'll quote from the Hansard, "I really understand the urgency and I share that with my colleague when I was asking him on the operation plan for the facility".
+Mr. Speaker, this project was funding was announced in July 2015, over seven years ago.
+Mr. Speaker, the minister was questioned by me and another one of my colleagues here on June 3 and 7 respectively.
+At that time the minister said, and I'll quote from the Hansard, "I really understand the urgency and I share that with my colleague," when I was asking him on the operation plan for the facility.

-Mr. Speaker, does the Department have a work schedule in place to come to such a plan where stakeholders involved in these discussions, the sealift carriers, the Department of Fisheries and Oceans, local Iqaluit hauling contractors.
+Mr. Speaker, does the department have a work schedule in place to come to such a plan where stakeholders involved in these discussions, the sealift carriers, the Department of Fisheries and Oceans, local Iqaluit hauling contractors?
 Have they been consulted by the department in establishing this plan?